 It got me thinking about the past few months of my life.
-The sunny days of New Mexico hiking with the boys in our lord of the flys wild abandon.
-The hard work and cold snow of Colorado, the welcoming terrain and stunning views in Wyoming, fires, time alone and the Beaverheads of just a few weeks ago.
-I thought of my time with the Germans, how I miss both buttercup and cheesy and all the others I hiked with.
+The sunny days of New Mexico hiking with the boys in our lord of the fly’s wild abandon.
+The hard work and cold snow of Colorado, the welcoming terrain and stunning views of Wyoming, fires, time alone and the Beaverhead Mountains of just a few weeks ago.
+I thought of my time with the Germans, how I miss both Buttercup and Cheezy and all the others I hiked with.

-I also thought about all that has happened at home while I have been out here walking a round.
-In the time since I left my friend Sasquatch had announced that him and his wife are expecting a baby girl, he has graduated from grad school, accepted a new job in Seattle and is relocating.
+I also thought about all that has happened at home while I have been out here walking around.
+In the time since I left my friend Sasquatch had announced that he and his wife are expecting a baby girl, he has graduated from grad school, accepted a new job in Seattle and is relocating.
 So much in his life and I’m struggling with the decision of how long to grow my Afro and if I should keep the beard through Christmas at its current bushy size.
-Oh well life at home will sort itself out when I return until then I will keep enjoying the hike and the great state of Montana.
+Oh well, life at home will sort itself out when I return until then I will keep enjoying the hike and the great state of Montana.

 So let’s talk about today’s hike and the journey along the physical divide, guess what just like yesterday no water for endless miles.
 We woke up and got going at dark, after 3.5 miles we came to Semple Pass where a kind soul has been caching water for CDT hikers, there was a full gallon and about 1 liter more, we filled some bottles and chugged 1 liter each and then hiked on.

-The sun was out today and the climb from Flecher pass was a butt kicker.
+The sun was out today and the climb from Flecher Pass was a butt kicker.
 We were both sweating and trying to ration water as best we could.
-We finally attained the ridge and for the next 8 miles we walked along grassy ridge tops towards Rogers pass.
+We finally attained the ridge and for the next 8 miles, we walked along grassy ridge tops towards Rogers Pass.
 We found a tree and sat in the shade for a bit.
-The sun and lack of water had me feeling a bit dizzy and so a rest in the shade, some food and water was needed.
-After the rest I was well enough To carry on.
+The sun and lack of water had me feeling a bit dizzy and so a rest in the shade, some food and water were needed.
+After the rest, I was well enough To carry on.

 I finally made the creek and chugged water until my body said enough.
 We loaded up all we could and walked a half mile to the highway to see if there was a picnic table for us to cook on.
-Nope so as true hobos we sat besides the highway, cooked our dinner and talked about the grizzly signs we had seen in the ridge which included week old poop, holes from digging, and over turned rocks.
-We ate our dinner and crossed the highway to go up hill a mile to camp.
-At the edge of the road was a dead deer, or a basic grizzly meal so we were glad to be going up a knoll away from trees and the highway for the night.
+Nope so as true hobos we sat beside the highway, cooked our dinner and talked about the grizzly signs we had seen in the ridge which included week old poop, holes from digging, and overturned rocks.
+We ate our dinner and crossed the highway to go up the hill a mile to camp.
+At the edge of the road was a dead deer, or a basic grizzly meal so we were glad to be going up on a knoll away from the trees and the highway for the night.